opprop/value-inference/README.md

-# Constant Value Checker Inference
+# Constant Value Inference (Interval Inference)

 [![build-status](https://travis-ci.org/txiang61/cast_checker.svg?branch=master)](https://travis-ci.org/txiang61/cast_checker)

 A type system that enforces [CERT-FIO08-J rule](https://www.securecoding.cert.org/confluence/display/java/FIO08-J.+Distinguish+between+characters+or+bytes+read+from+a+stream+and+-1) based on [Checker Framework](http://types.cs.washington.edu/checker-framework/)

+Constant Value Inference is a type inference for the [Constant Value Checker] (https://checkerframework.org/manual/#constant-value-checker).
+It supports a subtype of the annotations in the Checker.
+The annotations are @UnknownVal, @BottomVal, @BoolVal, @IntRange(from, to), and @StringVal.
+The main annotation is @IntRange. @IntRange takes two arguments — a lower bound and an upper bound.
+Its meaning is that at run time, the expression evaluates to a value between the bounds (inclusive).
+For example, an expression of type @IntRange(from=0, to=255) evaluates to 0, 1, 2, …, 254, or 255.

 ## Dependencies

 This project is developed based on [Checker Framework](http://types.cs.washington.edu/checker-framework/).
 To use this checker, below dependencies are required:

+- txiang61/checker-framework
-- opprop/checker framework
+- txiang61/checke-framework-inference
 - jsr308-langtools
 - annotation-tools

-I have a `setup.sh` to build these dependencies and also the Cast Checker.
+I have a `setup.sh` to build these dependencies and also the Value Inference.
 This `setup.sh` needs following tools to be ready in your machine before running it:

 - [ant](http://ant.apache.org/manual/install.html)
 - [mercurial](https://www.mercurial-scm.org/wiki/Download)